 Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1

 Self-reported willingness to exclusively eat the provided diets

 Self-reported willingness to comply with scheduled visits, undergo venipuncture, and provide stool samples

-i.
-Resected stage II-IV melanoma with planned initiation of adjuvant anti-PD1 +/- anti-CTLA4
+1 Adjuvant Melanoma: i.
+Resected Stage II-IV melanoma with planned initiation of adjuvant anti-PD1 +/- anti-CTLA4 or anti-LAG3

-1. Participants must be willing to undergo a newly-obtained core needle or incisional biopsy at baseline.
+3 Neoadjuvant Melanoma: i.
+Histologically confirmed stage III/IV melanoma with planned initiation of neoadjuvant anti-PD1 +/- anti-CTLA4 or anti-LAG3 1.
+Participants must have archival tissue block available or be willing to undergo a newly-obtained core needle or incisional biopsy at baseline.
 Fine needle aspiration is not acceptable.